Cumulonimbus incus

-A cumulonimbus incus (from Latin incus 'anvil'), also called an anvil cloud, is a cumulonimbus cloud that has reached the level of stratospheric stability and has formed the characteristic flat, anvil-shaped top.
+A cumulonimbus incus cloud (from Latin incus 'anvil'), also called a thunderhead or anvil cloud, is a cumulonimbus cloud that has reached the level of stratospheric stability and has formed the characteristic flat, anvil-shaped top.
 It signifies a thunderstorm in its mature stage, succeeding the cumulonimbus calvus stage.
 Cumulonimbus incus is a subtype of cumulonimbus capillatus.
 These clouds are commonly associated with severe weather, including heavy rain, downbursts, and occasionally a tornado.

 Hazards

 A cumulonimbus incus is a mature thunderstorm cloud generating many dangerous elements.